nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 -  **Set up [Custom Event Tracking]({{base.url}}/getting-started/user-value-attribution#custom-event-tracking)** if you skipped the step above — make in-app activity beyond clicks, installs, and opens — like purchases and signups — available for analysis in the dashboard.

 {% elsif page.advanced %}

+{% if page.android or page.cordova or page.titanium or page.xamarin or page.unity or page.react %}

+## Troubleshooting Android build errors

+### ClassNotFoundException : Branch.Java

+In case of having other SDKs along with Branch and exceeding the Dex limit, please make sure you have enabled multi-dex support for your application.
+Check the following to ensure multi-dex is configured properly

+1. Make sure you have enabled multi-dex support in your build.gradle file

+{% highlight java %}
+ defaultConfig {
+    multiDexEnabled true
+}
+{% endhighlight %}

+2. Make sure your `Application` class is extending `MultiDexApplication`

+3. Make sure dex files are properly loaded from .apk file.
+In your application class make sure you have the following

+{% highlight java %}
+@Override
+protected void attachBaseContext(Context base) {
+    super.attachBaseContext(base);
+    MultiDex.install(this);
+}
+{% endhighlight %}

+### InvalidClassException, ClassLoadingError or VerificationError

+This is often caused by a Proguard bug with optimization.
+Please try to use the latest Proguard version or disable Proguard optimisation by setting `-dontoptimize` option.

+{% endif %}

 {% if page.ios %}